I don’t know about you, but my impression of sonograms . . .

 Going into my first pregnancy was that they were important for three reasons:

 1. Making sure potential problems are detected to ensure the best possible outcome

 2. Bonding + getting to show off baby’s first pic

 3. Knowing what color to paint the nursery

-Then one day, during a conversation with my chiropractor at a routine visit, five words changed everything.
+Then one day, during a conversation about ultrasound with my chiropractor at a routine visit, five words changed everything.
 I was bubbling over with excitement about finding out, and she slipped in five words.